flaneur2020/pua-lang/README.md

   - arithmetic expressions
   - built-in functions
   - first-class and higher-order functions • closures
 - Unicode identifiers (UAX #31, XID).
-Including Emojis!
+No Emojis yet.
 - Full double-quoted string syntax from Rust-lang.
 - Ridiculous naming for the Aba-aba.
 Comparison with Monkey: